Heist movies, despite the fact that they've been around since the dawn of the movie industry, are still always exciting.

 Heist movies often incorporate elements from others, be it comedy, drama or even horror.
 Inside Man, however, mixes the heist movie with the hostage movie.
 An odd, commercially-viable film by Spike Lee, it stars Denzel Washington as the hostage negotiator and Clive Owen as the mastermind behind the hostage situation.
 From the very get-go, you're trying to think one step ahead of Owen's plan.
 He forcibly locks himself into a bank, takes hostages and has no ready means of escape.
 Yet, he's supremely confident he can pull it all off.
 How?

-Robert Redford leads a team of misfits (River Phoenix, David Straithairn, Dan Aykroyd, Sidney Poitier) who have an interesting job - they're hired by banks to test the strength of their security systems by breaking into them.
+Robert Redford leads a team of misfits (River Phoenix, David Straithairn, Dan Aykroyd, Sidney Poitier) who have what would be deemed an interesting job - they're hired by banks to test the strength of their security systems by breaking into them.
 When his team is hired by an unknown party to steal a seemingly innocuous item from a tech company, they unknowingly walk into a secret operation by the US government and steal a code-breaking device.
-Slick, stylish and often hilarious, Sneakers is one of the best heist films of the early 90's.
+Slick, stylish and often hilarious, Sneakers is one of the best heist films of the early '90s.

-No discussion about heist movies can be complete or even taken seriously without mentioning Heat.
-It's inspired videogames and films with its perfectly-executed heist scenes - our favourite is the armoured van at the start - and top performances by Robert DeNiro, Al Pacino and Val Kilmer.
+No discussion about heist movies can be complete or even taken seriously without mentioning 'Heat' and placing it somewhere near the top.
+It's inspired videogames and movies with its perfectly-executed heist scenes - our favourite is the armoured van at the start - and top performances by Robert DeNiro, Al Pacino and Val Kilmer.
 DeNiro plays an expert criminal who leaves an ordered life with no attachments whilst Pacino plays the single-minded cop out to finally stop him.
-Intense and focused, but also achingly human in places, Heat is simply incredible.
+Intense and focused, but also achingly human in places, 'Heat' is simply incredible.
 If you've never watched it, rectify that right now.